abcdesktopio/docs/opsdocs/docs/index.md

 # Welcome to abcdesktop.io

-abcdesktop.io is a native cloud desktop, and a complete work environment accessible from a simple HTML 5 web browser, without any installation.
+abcdesktop.io is a native cloud desktop, and a complete work environment accessible from a simple HTML 5 web browser, without any installation. abcdesktop is an opensource source projet, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.

 This flexible working environment simplify usage like :

 - Telecommuting
 - Remote virtual desktop
 - IT temporary acess for subcontractors
 - Training

 ## abcdesktop.io: a docker VDI service